 Brennan & Geraghty’s customers came from varied ethnic and social backgrounds which show a diversity of cultures merged into the growing Queensland community.

 In general, there are few original surviving records which help us to research the Chinese in Maryborough.
 The records held within Brennan & Geraghty’s Store archival collection provide us with basic information on those customers.

 To add to this information we have looked at other sources, such as local newspapers and Council Rate Books.
 From what we already know of the Chinese customers at Brennan & Geraghty’s Store, we understand they were largely buying fruit, vegetables and vinegar for probable re-sale in their own shops.
 Some of these customers also purchased fruit trees which they may have planted to establish their own orchards.
 Their accounts were generally paid quite quickly in comparison to European customers who often ran up large debts which were paid off over time.

 Because of the lack of available information on Chinese people in this region, any research we undertake will hopefully enable us to build a better picture of Chinese life in this part of Queensland.

-Hand-written letters such as the one above sent by Chas Que Hue to Brennan and Geraghtys provides us with evidence of his purchases as well as payment of his account.
+Hand-written letters such as the one above penned by Chas Que Hue to Brennan and Geraghty’s provides evidence of his purchases as well as payment of his account.
 It is quite likely the letter was written by a third-party, and it is probable that Chas Que Hue could not read or write in English.

-Brennan & Geraghty advertised in local newspapers on a regular basis which brought attention to their diverse range of stock that they could provide.
+Brennan & Geraghty advertised in local newspapers on a regular basis which brought attention to their diverse range of stock.

-Chinese Merchants from the same period (in the Wide Bay Region) advertised less frequently.
-Their adverts help us with various details such as where their shops were located.
+Chinese Merchants from the same period in the Wide Bay Region advertised less frequently.
+Their adverts help uncover various details such as where their shops were located.